Now that I shared a few of the pros and cons of the Cricut Explore Air, I thought I might as well share some tips for getting started with Cricut!

 Be sure to join our newly-created Cricut support group on Facebook for ideas and inspiration!

-This post has been updated since the Cricut Maker has made it’s debut.
+This post was originally written December 2016 and had been updated since the Cricut Maker has made it’s debut.
 All information regarding the Explore Air can be applied to the Maker!

 What’s in the Box?